DevMountain/node-auth-afternoon/README.md

 The logout endpoint function

+* Go to server/index.js and create a GET endpoint with url '/auth/logout' and method ac.logout

-* Create a logout property with the value of an async function with parameters req and res
+* Go back to authController.js and create a logout property with the value of an async function with parameters req and res
 * This function should run req.session.destroy()
 * Then send a response with a status of 200.